jpthethi/ogle/README.md

 # ogle

-Show contextual information for recognized objects on projection screen.
+Show contextual information for recognized objects on projection screen

 --------------